8. Managing Data

 Note

-Merge Projects operates at the project level — it compares and merges entire projects, not individual selected objects.
+These operations work at the project level — they compare and synchronise entire projects, not individual selected objects.

-1. Open the project you want to use as the primary (receiving) project.
+1. Open the project whose data you want to send.

 ../../../_images/merge_project_menu.png

-1. In the Select Project dialog, choose the secondary (source) project to merge from.
-To merge from a project on a remote Agora instance, select Remote Server, pick a host, and then select the remote project.
+1. In the Select Project dialog, choose the target project.
+To push to a project on a remote Agora server, click Remote Server, select a host from the dropdown, then select the remote project.
+A host of type Agora Server must be configured in the project settings — refer to the Hosts section.

 2. Click OK.
-Agora first compares the two projects and shows a preview.
+Agora compares the two projects and shows a Transfer Preview.

 ../../../_images/merge_project_dialog.png